Equivariant K-theory and tangent spaces to Schubert varieties: Applications to Kazhdan-Lusztig and Schubert varieties

 \subsection{Unipotent subgroups and affine spaces in $G/B$}

-Let $G$ be a complex semisimple algebraic group, $B$ a Borel subgroup, $B^-$ the opposite Borel subgroup, and $T=B\cap B^-$, a maximal torus.
+Let $G$ be a semisimple algebraic group defined over a algebraically closed field $k$ of characteristic 0, $B$ a Borel subgroup, $B^-$ the opposite Borel subgroup, and $T=B\cap B^-$, a maximal torus.
 Let $W=N_G(T)/T$, the Weyl group of $G$, and let $S$ be the set of simple reflections of $W$ relative to $B$.

-Unipotent subgroups of $G$ are isomorphic to their Lie algebras.
-In particular, they are isomorphic to affine spaces, with which we will often identify them.
-If $H$ is a unipotent subgroup of $G$ and $x\in W$, then $xHx^{-1}$, which we denote by $H(x)$, is unipotent as well.
-If $H$ is stable under conjugation by $T$, then so is $H(x)$.
-Letting $\gP(H)$ denote the weights of $H$, we have $\gP(H(x))=x\gP(H)$.